Performance Guarantees for Quantum Neural Estimation of Entropies: Proofs

 \item follows from~\eqref{eq:coventcond}. \end{enumerate} From~\eqref{eq:approxerr} and~\eqref{eq:expempesterrbnd},~\eqref{eq:minimax risk} follows via the triangle inequality and noting that the resulting bound holds uniformly for $(\rho,\sigma) \in \cS$.

-To prove~\eqref{eq:tailineQNEmrel}, we will use the theorem stated below\footnote{While \cite[Theorem 5.29]{VanHandel-book} is stated without specifying explicit constants, a straightforward computation yields the constants stated in~\eqref{eq:tailineqsubgaussian}. }, which gives a tail probability bound for the deviation of the supremum of a sub-Gaussian process from its associated entropy integral. \begin{theorem}{\cite[Theorem 5.29]{VanHandel-book}} Let $(X_{\theta})_{\theta \in \Theta }$ be a separable sub-Gaussian process on the metric space $(\Theta,\mathsf{d})$.
+To prove~\eqref{eq:tailineQNEmrel}, we will use the theorem stated below\footnote{While \cite[Theorem 5.29]{VanHandel-book} is stated without specifying explicit constants, a straightforward computation by following the proof therein yields the constants stated in~\eqref{eq:tailineqsubgaussian}. }, which gives a tail probability bound for the deviation of the supremum of a sub-Gaussian process from its associated entropy integral. \begin{theorem}{\cite[Theorem 5.29]{VanHandel-book}} Let $(X_{\theta})_{\theta \in \Theta }$ be a separable sub-Gaussian process on a pseudometric space $(\Theta,\mathsf{d})$.
 Then, for all $\theta_0 \in \Theta$ and $z\geq 0$, we have

 where $\mathsf{diam}(\Theta,\mathsf{d})\coloneqq \sup\limits_{\theta,\tilde{\theta} \in \Theta}\mathsf{d}(\theta,\tilde{\theta})$. \end{theorem} From~\eqref{eq:bnddev-mrel}, it follows that

 where the above inequality again used~\eqref{eq:ineqsup} with